ecmwf/ecflow/docs/client_api/index.rst

     ecflow_client --load=host1.3141.check

 The comprehensive :ref:`list of ecflow_client commands <ecflow_client_commands>` is presented below.
-These commands can be combined with the :ref:`ecflow_client options <ecflow_client_options>` to further customise the :term:`ecflow_client` behaviour.
+These commands can be combined with :ref:`ecflow_client common options <ecflow_client_options>` to further customise the :term:`ecflow_client` behaviour.

 The list of commands, amongst other details, can be displayed by using the option ``--help``.